Test ID: CRGSP Cryoglobulin and Cryofibrinogen Panel, Serum and Plasma

 1. Tube must remain at 37° C.

 2. Centrifuge at 37° C. (Do not use a refrigerated centrifuge.
 If absolutely necessary, ambient temperature is acceptable.)
-It is very important that the specimen remain at 37° C until after separation of plasma from red cells.
+It is very important that the specimen remain at 37° C until after separation of plasma from red blood cells.

 3. Place plasma into an appropriately labeled plastic vial.